 Agile Cigar Reviews are cigar assessments where we use a lightweight, shorter format.
 These will never take the place of our comprehensive reviews.
 They are only used on blends we have previously assessed.
 This might be a blend we are rescoring or giving a score for the first time.
 It also might be a blend we are looking at in a different size.
 Today we look at the La Palina KB in the Part Three (Robusto) size.
-This is a cigar we previously assessed in the original El Diario KB size back in March 2012.
+This is a cigar we previously assessed in the El Diario KB II size back in March 2013.

 Wrapper: Honduran Corojo ’99 Rosado

 Factory: Fábrica de Tabacos Raíces Cubanas S. de R.L.

 The story of La Palina’s KB is quite interesting from both the La Palina end and Cigar Coop end.

 Back in 2011, La Palina Cigars introduced its second line, El Diario.
 This was a line meant to be an everyday smoke and was one meant to be more affordable than La Palina’s ultra-premium Family Series.
 El Diario went on to capture Cigar Coop’s #1 Cigar of the Year for 2011.
 The following year, a 4 1/4 x 40 petit corona line extension was released known as KB.
 The KB stood for “Kill Bill”, and it was named because the prototype of the sample that was given to La Palina owner Bill Paley threw him for a loop.
 Later that year a second KB size was added in the form of a 6 x 40 vitola, the KB II.